dfinas/sweagle-ansible/files/README.md

       - screen (optional)
       - playbook installer will search and install any `*.rpm` or `*_amd64.deb` files present in this folder

-- '<OS family>'/elasticsearch
+- [OS family]/elasticsearch
       - playbook installer will look for a file in format elasticsearch-{{ es_version }}.deb or .rpm depending on OS family.
         - Example: `elasticsearch-7.15.2.rpm`

-- <OS family>/mongodb: you should have at least these packages
+- [OS family]/mongodb: you should have at least these packages
       - /prereqs/* (all packages required for list below)
       - mongodb-org-server
       - mongodb-org-shell